 Resonance is the phenomena when an object oscillates at a given frequency with the highest amplitude.
 This is a property of the object, so every object has a resonant or natural frequency.
 This frequency is the product of the object physical geometry.

 If two objects have the same or very similar resonant frequencies then if you stimulate one of them then all the others in close proximity will start vibrating as well.

 Lasers are special light-wave sources that emit light waves at one particular frequency.
-If I use for example a 635 nm/472 Ghz red laser to beam light on an object and I somehow measure the amount of the reflected red light waves, then I am able to build that object’s frequency response at that particular 472 GHz frequency.
+When we use for example a 472 Ghz or 635 nm laser that will emit a particular red light beam.
+If I point that laser to an object and I somehow measure the amount of the reflected red light waves, then I am able to build that object’s so called frequency response at that particular 472 GHz frequency.

 If I stimulated that object with many different laser beams (at their different frequencies) I would get multiple reflection values at those testing points.

 To describe any system’s ability to respond on any particular multi-frequency stimulus we can define the systems frequency response.